Home

 This site is dedicated to the Sony PS-F5 portable record player, also known as the Flamingo in Japan.
 I decided to set this up as I own a PS-F5 and discovered there was very little information available online about this great turntable or its lesser seen brother, the PS-F9.

-This site will be a place where I collect any relevant information and images that I find, as well as a place for owners or other interested people out there to ask questions or add info.
+This will be a place where I collect any relevant information and images that I find, as well as a place for owners or other interested people out there to ask questions or add info.

 Shapes, as well as colors, are changing.
 Sony’s Flamingo record turntable is the best example.
 It is a white 10″ tower which plays records vertically with a linear-tracking tone arm.
 “Japan and technology: a nation looks to the future”.
 Creative Computing, August 1984